factorhouse/hsx/README.md

 ## Why HSX?

-HSX is designed to offer a seamless transition from Reagent-style development to plain React Function components.
-It’s compatible with [Reagent-style Hiccup](https://github.com/reagent-project/reagent/blob/master/doc/UsingHiccupToDescribeHTML.md), making it easy to migrate your codebase to HSX.
+HSX is designed to offer a seamless transition from Reagent-style development to plain, idiomatic React Function components.
+It’s compatible with [Reagent-style Hiccup](https://github.com/reagent-project/reagent/blob/master/doc/UsingHiccupToDescribeHTML.md), making it trivial to migrate your existing Reagent codebase to HSX.

 Unlike Reagent, HSX does not:

-* Render components as classes.
+* Render components as classes (under the hood).
 HSX elements are plain React Function components.
-* Include its own state abstractions like RAtom.
+* Include its own state abstractions like Ratoms and reactions.
 Use React’s built-in state management hooks like [useState](https://react.dev/reference/react/useState).

-If you want to read more about the engineering challenge of moving a 100k+ LOC Reagent codebase to React 19 read [this blog post]().
+If you want to read more about the engineering challenge of moving a 60k+ LOC Reagent codebase to React 19 read [this blog post]().

 ## Features